ibmresilient/resilient-community-apps/fn_datatable_utils/README.md

  ![screenshot](./doc/screenshots/dt_functions.png)

-This package contains 6 functions that help you manipulate IBM SOAR Data Tables: Get Row,  Get Rows, Update Row, Delete Row, Delete Rows and Convert CSV Data to a datatable.
+This package contains 7 functions that help you manipulate IBM SOAR Data Tables: Get Row, Get All Data Table Rows, Get Rows, Update Row, Delete Row, Delete Rows and Convert CSV Data to a datatable.

 ## Requirements
 This app supports the IBM Security QRadar SOAR Platform and the IBM Security QRadar SOAR for IBM Cloud Pak for Security.